DLFundamentals/blog/_posts/2026-06-08-distribution-aware-programming.md

   <h3>An external stress test: PACE 2025 Dominating Set</h3>

   <p>To test the procedure outside its own benchmark, the authors evaluate on the released PACE 2025 Dominating Set instances, against highly engineered competition solvers.
-Trained on the public set and reported on the released private set, the synthesized solver is valid on all 100 graphs and runs about two orders of magnitude faster — at a moderate quality cost.</p>
+The agent uses the public PACE set as its development distribution, then reports on the released private set.
+The synthesized solver is valid on all 100 private graphs and runs roughly two orders of magnitude faster than the released PACE solvers, while returning moderately larger dominating sets.</p>

   <div class="table-wrap fade-in">
     <table>